vcantarella/hyvr/docs/methods.rst

 and lower contact surface (which is the top of the next stratum) are assigned to the stratum.

-Contact surfaces can either be flat or random.
-Multi-Gaussian random contact surfaces are generated using the spectral methods outlined by :cite:`Dietrich1993`.
+Random contact surfaces are generated using Multi-Gaussian spectral methods outlined by :cite:`Dietrich1993`.
 These methods require structural statistical parameters (i.e. mean and variance) for the quantity of interest, and a geostatistical covariance model.
 We used a Gaussian covariance model in the present study to